allenhuang0/VMotionDrive-Vision-Enhanced-Wearable-Control-for-Cars/README.md

-# MotionDrive: Vision Enhanced Wearable Control for Cars
+# VMotionDrive: Vision Enhanced Wearable Control for Cars

 This repo is created for the M202 Final Project in Fall 2023